lara-martin/Principles-of-AI/homeworks/sequential/rl.md

 <p><em>Grading:</em> We will check that the desired policy is returned in each case.</p>

  <h3><a name="Q4"></a>Question 4 (5 points): Q-Learning</h3>
 <p>Note that your value iteration agent does not actually learn from experience.
 Rather, it ponders its MDP model to arrive at a complete policy before ever interacting with a real environment.
 When it does interact with the environment, it simply follows the precomputed policy (e.g. it becomes a reflex agent).
-This distinction may be subtle in a simulated environment like a Gridworld, but it's very important in the real world, where the real MDP is not available.</p>
+This distinction may be subtle in a simulated environment like a GridWorld, but it's very important in the real world, where the real MDP is not available.</p>
 <p>You will now write a Q-learning agent, which does very little on construction, but instead learns by trial and error from interactions with the environment through its <code>update(state, action, nextState, reward)</code> method.
 A stub of a Q-learner is specified in <code>QLearningAgent</code> in <code>qlearningAgents.py</code>, and you can select it with the option <code>'-a q'</code>.
 For this question, you must implement the <code>update</code>, <code>computeValueFromQValues</code>, <code>getQValue</code>, and <code>computeActionFromQValues</code> methods.</p>
 <p><em>Note:</em> For <code>computeActionFromQValues</code>, you should break ties randomly for better behavior.
 The <code>random.choice()</code> function will help.
 In a particular state, actions that your agent <em>hasn't</em> seen before still have a Q-value, specifically a Q-value of zero, and if all of the actions that your agent <em>has</em> seen before have a negative Q-value, an unseen action may be optimal.</p>
 <p>With the Q-learning update in place, you can watch your Q-learner learn under manual control, using the keyboard:</p>
 <pre>python gridworld.py -a q -k 5 -m</pre>
 <p>Recall that <code>-k</code> will control the number of episodes your agent gets to learn.
 Watch how the agent learns about the state it was just in, not the one it moves to, and "leaves learning in its wake."
 Hint: to help with debugging, you can turn off noise by using the <code>--noise 0.0</code> parameter (though this obviously makes Q-learning less interesting).
-If you manually steer Pacman north and then east along the optimal path for four episodes, you should see the following Q-values: </p>
+If you manually steer Pac-Man north and then east along the optimal path for four episodes, you should see the following Q-values: </p>
 <center><img src="./q-learning.png" width="25%" alt="QLearning"></center>
 <p></p>
 <p><em>Grading:</em> We will run your Q-learning agent and check that it learns the same Q-values and policy as our reference implementation when each is presented with the same set of examples.
 To grade your implementation, run the autograder:</p>